reireynoso/amazon-clone/README.md

 - Users can add products to their cart and purchase the products.
 - Payment is simulated through Stripe API.

+## Work in Progress
+- Allow users to search by product names
+- Implement a view all/search component for specific items
+- Persist cart

 ## Tech Stack
 - React
 - Firebase